Consumerism is destroying the planet

 Before we go any further, it's time for you to pledge your commitment.
 It takes less than 30 seconds to pledge and we can bother you about it in a friendly way, so we can hold each other accountable.
 Pledge here!

-🎯 Action step 4 of 4: REFLECT β€” what can you commit to?
+🎯 Action step 4 of 4: REFLECT — what can you commit to?
 What fresh perspectives can we look at?

-In our Reflect module, I'm sharing two things:Β the reader reflection IΒ promised earlier in our Listen module, and then, a short animated video of the Hopi Origin Story.
+To wrap this Action Pack up, we'll share two things: 1) a reader reflection and 2) a short animated video of the Hopi Origin Story.
 The modern-day Hopi people live in Arizona, but of course, their history and Indigenous roots transcend America's state borders.
-The storytelling and language of the video blew my mind to the moon and back β€” you'll never see this kind of beauty in videos of people trampling other people during Black Friday (#consumerism).
+The storytelling and language of the video blew our minds to the moon and back — you'll never see this kind of beauty in videos of people trampling other people during Black Friday (#consumerism).

 Here's some thoughts about the video from earlier: